5 Reasons & 7 Ways to Develop a Customer-Centric Business

 Study your numbers, and however you can, form a connection between a favorable customer experience and metrics such as retention, revenue, and social sharing.

-Gregory Ciotti of Help Scout stresses that you want any examples and data to come directly from your own customers – so that it’s immediate relevant and clear how your organization has specifically succeeded when you’ve put customers first.
+Help Scout stresses that you want any examples and data to come directly from your own customers – so that it’s immediate relevant and clear how your organization has specifically succeeded when you’ve put customers first.

 Gear your team toward active listening.